Perth Institute of Contemporary Arts: 1988: Heritage listing

 The former Perth Boys and Girls School building was classified by the National Trust (WA) on 3 July 1978, and entered into the Register of the National Estate by the Australian Heritage Commission on 21 October 1980.
 It was permanently entered on to the State Register of Heritage Places on 24 March 2000.

 1988: Refurbishment and conversion

 In July 1988, the successor of Perth Technical College, TAFE, vacated the building and it became the Perth Institute of Contemporary Arts (PICA).
 Plans to refurbish the building were drawn up by Donaldson and Warn.
 In 1991, the building was refurbished according to revised plans.
 On 8 November 1991 the building was officially opened as PICA.
-In 1992 Donaldson and Warn were awarded a commendation for their work on the PICA building by the WA chapter of the Royal Australian Institute of Architects in the category of conservation/recycled buildings.
+In 1992 Donaldson and Warn were awarded a commendation for their work on the PICA building by the Western Australian chapter of the Royal Australian Institute of Architects in the category of conservation/recycled buildings.
 In 1996, PICA used the building for a variety of purposes including: a cafe, performing space, gallery space and administration space.